ResearchOS/Biomech-Analysis-Platform-Python/docs/Developer/Nodes/Variables/index.md

 Variable nodes represent the data that is passed between the Runnable nodes.
 Variables can be input or output variables, and are always connected to a Runnable node.

+Behind the scenes, for each data object being operated on, and for each Runnable, the input variables of type Constant need to be resolved before they can be used.
+For example, if an input variable is of type `LoadConstantFromFile`, then the file should be loaded and the value placed into `self.value` before the Runnable can be executed.